 The only reason this sounds plausible to me is that I am willing to believe A.J.
 Ellis just can’t get a break.
 But we’ll see how Martin fares.

 - Jackson also reports that an MRI on Hong-Chih Kuo showed no new damage.
 (I guess the old damage was still there.)
-Kuo played soft toss after the MRI.
+Kuo played soft toss after the MRI which may go hand in hand with that web-based medical imaging platform.

 - Hiroki Kuroda faced 19 Oakland A’s batters tonight and got 16 of them out in a shutout performance.